A History of the introduction of Dementia Friends to Australia

 A little extra understanding makes a huge difference.
 Dementia is diagnosed when a person’s brain is not working the way it did before and it is becoming increasingly difficult for him or her to cope with everyday living..

-People attending awareness sessions, also learn how age creatively and thus reduce their risk of dementia.
+People attending awareness sessions, also learn how age creatively and thus reduce their own risk of dementia.

 Use it or lose it, use it and grow some more.
 We can change the way our brain works.
 You can increase your cognitive reserve, slow down the ageing process and have lots of fun doing it.

-To date, I have presented three free Dementia Awareness sessions, at the Minjerriba Respite Centre in Dunwich.
-Then, Manager Mary Burgess and Assistant Manager Cheryl Rodgers, have supported the concept from the beginning and other members of the local community have lent a hand.
+To date, I have presented three Dementia Awareness sessions, at the Minjerriba Respite Centre in Dunwich, supported by then, Manager Mary Burgess and Assistant Manager Cheryl Rodgers.

-Texas Prep Students, they have had Dementia Awareness education, come up with some really great ideas and are all set to be Dementia Friends.
-The school Principal ensured every child from the school (180 pupls) had the opportunity of attending a session for their age group (4 sessions) Year 9 & 10 students attended the morning session in the Town Hall.
+Above Texas Prep Students who had Dementia Awareness education and came up with some really great ideas. they are all set to be Dementia Friends.
+The school Principal ensured every child from the school (180 pupils), had the opportunity to attend one of four sessions according to their age group.
+Year 9 & 10 students attended the morning session in the Town Hall.

-Redland City Dementia Friendly Community Meeting, held on August 10th 2017, was a great success, no doubt due to the tireless efforts of Una and Jess.
-Support came from the council, led with encouraging enthusiasm by Mayor Karen Williams.
-Redland City became the first metropolitan area in Queensland to commit to becoming a dementia friendly place to live
+The Redland City Dementia Friendly Community Meeting, held on August 10th 2017, was a great success, no doubt due to the tireless efforts of Una Sandiman and Jess from the council.
+Mayor Karen Williams, spoke at the meeting pledging her support for Redland City becoming the first metropolitan area in Queensland to commit to becoming a dementia friendly place to live

-Next, on 7 th September, I presented the first Redlands Free Dementia Friend Awareness Education, at Thorneside Community Hall.
+We followed up on 7th September, when I presented the first Redlands Free Dementia Friend Awareness Education, at Thorneside Community Hall.
 It was very well attended by an enthusiastic group of people who are keen to see changes for the better for people affected by dementia who live in their community.